Heritage Walk of Old Delhi: An Insider’s DIY Tour

 The Red Fort is one of Delhi’s most visited sites, and I recommend you buy your ticket in advance on the Archeological Survey of India website.

-When it was a royal palace, the fort was a world unto itself, designed so that nobody had to leave.
-It had beautiful fountains, gardens, marble audience halls, baths and a covered bazaar.
+When it was a royal palace, the fort was a complete a world with beautiful fountains, gardens, marble audience halls, baths and a covered bazaar.
 Hundreds worked and lived within the fort.
-During the Rebellion of 1857 the British destroyed and looted much of it.
-Whole palace buildings were razed and replaced with ugly army barracks.

-Hours and Cost: 8:00 am – 9:00 pm, daily (closed Monday); INR 600 foreigners (online tickets are INR 550), children under 15 free
+Hours and Cost: 8:00 am – 9:00 pm, daily; INR 600 foreigners (online tickets are INR 550), children under 15 free.

 5. Temples and Havelis of Chandni Chowk